ember91/acf_est/README.md

 ## Why

-I wanted to write the fastest Bartlett ACF estimator in existence.
+I wanted to write the fastest on-CPU Bartlett ACF estimator in existence.
 Just for fun.
 On my old laptop and compared to the fastest Matlab Bartlett estimator I could write, it's about 35 times faster for 64-bit doubles, and about 70 times faster for 32-bit singles (floats).

 ## Definition